 Eligible CDC employees are covered by the public service pension plan (the "Plan"), a contributory defined benefit plan established through legislation and sponsored by the Government of Canada.
 Contributions are required by both the employees and the CDC to cover current service cost of the Plan.
-Pursuant to legislation currently in place, the CDC has no legal or constructive obligation to pay further contributions with respect to any past service or funding deficiencies of the Plan.
-Consequently, contributions are recognized as an expense in the period when employees have rendered service and represent the total pension obligation of the CDC.
+Pursuant to legislation currently in place, the CDC has no legal or constructive obligation to pay further contributions are recognized as an expense in the period when employees have rendered service and represent the total pension obligation of the CDC.